exochaindev/ice-card/README.md

     git clone https://github.com/exochaindev/ice-card.git
     make

+This will expose the Web app *and the JSON api* to port 3000.

+## Other useful things you might want to know about

+You can also run `node util/populate.js` to fill up some data that might be useful, go to `/debug/queryAll` to see what it put there.
+For convenience, you can start and populate with `make dev`.

+The DB doesn't have to be cleared every run.
+Edit `fabric/startFabric.sh` to remove `rm -rf ./hfc-key-store` to persist.

 If you've figured out how to make docker-compose work without root, you can go into the shell files and remove the `sudo`s, otherwise you'll need root.